MylesWardell/kms-arbitrage-bot/README.md

-# kms-mint-cycling
+# kms-arbitrage-bot
-An automated script for KMS mint cycling
+An automated script implementing the bellman-ford shortest path algorithm